-Update: We ended up passing these on to followers, because Robin kept being mistaken for a female and I felt bad about it!
+Update: We ended up passing these on to followers, because Robin kept being mistaken for a girl and I didn’t love that!

 Hurtta sent over a bunch of goodies, including three of their padded harnesses (and matching leashes) for us to try out!

 Sizing and colors: Sizes are by girth in a range of colors.
 We received their new “Bolete Yellow” Padded Harness and the Limited Edition Spring 2015 Padded Y-Harness and Padded Harness in “Ocean/Orange”, all in size 22″ (for 18-22″ girths).